vahidbaharvand/test4z/samples/mock/Readme.md

 # Mocking
 This repository contains the mocking service for Test4z.
-Use the Test4z mocking service for testing the samples when Test4z is not running on mainframe.
+Run the Test4z mocking service for using the samples when Test4z is not running on mainframe.

 ## Install and Run the Mocking Service
 1. Open a new terminal.